 As with many temples and shrines, it is a place of peace and reflection.
-Within its modest grounds sits a main hall, entered from the Naminoue-gu side via a flight of stairs.
-At the top, two Buddhist statues, often adorned with baby clothing, greet you. walk through into the usually quiet courtyard, and you’ll find the main hall up a further fight of stairs.
+Meanwhile within its modest grounds sits the main hall, entered from the Naminoue-gu side via a flight of stairs.
+At the top, two Buddhist statues, often adorned with baby clothing, greet you.
+Furthermore, walk through into the usually quiet courtyard, and you’ll find the main hall up a further flight of stairs.
 On the same level, there is a war memorial to be seen, as well as the Bettleheim stone.
 From here you can access a multilevel park, home to a few unique statues and monuments.
 Also well worth a look.

 Ready to soak up some culture and more than a slice of history?
 Find Gokoku-ji here: https://www.google.co.jp/maps/place/Gokoku-ji+Templeemail@example.com,127.6694314,17z/data=!3m1!4b1!4m5!3m4!1s0x34e5699ab49d54cd:0xd5a300a8d8af03aa!8m2!3d26.220077!4d127.6716201

 Address: 1 Chome-25-5 Wakasa, Naha, Okinawa Prefecture 900-0031, Japan